Amsterdam, Netherlands

 Course leader

-Carolyn Fischer (Prof. at VU Amsterdam), Gerard van der Meijden (Ass.
-Prof. at VU Amsterdam), Rick van der Ploeg (Prof. at University of Amsterdam), Steven Poelhekke (Prof. at VU Amsterdam) and Florian Wagener (Ass.
-Prof. at University of Amsterdam).
+Carolyn Fischer (World Bank), Gerard van der Meijden (Assoc Prof. VU Amsterdam), Rick van der Ploeg (Prof. at the University of Amsterdam), Steven Poelhekke (Prof. at VU Amsterdam) and Florian Wagener (Assoc Prof. at the University of Amsterdam).

 Target group